c3lang/c3c/README.md

 C3 owes a lot to the ideas of the [C2 language](http://c2lang.org): to iterate on top of C without trying to be a whole new language.

-C3 tries to be an alternative in the the C/C++ niche: fast and close to the metal.
+C3 tries to be an alternative in the C/C++ niche: fast and close to the metal.

 ### Design Principles
 - Procedural "get things done"-type of language.
-- Try to stay close to C - only change where truly needed.
+- Try to stay close to C - only change what's really necessary.
 - C ABI compatibility and excellent C integration.
 - Learning C3 should be easy for a C programmer.
 - Data is inert.